Saturday, October 22, 2011

 Kind Hearts and Coronets (1949) (a very fun dark comedy): "I must admit, he exhibits the most extraordinary capacity I've ever encountered for middle age in a young man of 24."

-The Last Kiss (2006) (overall, not a great movie, except for these lines): "Stop talking about love.
+The Last Kiss (2006) (not a great movie, except for these lines): "Stop talking about love.
 Every a**hole in the world says he loves somebody.
 It means nothing.
 What you feel only matters to you.
 It's what you do to the people you say you love--that's what matters.
 [Indeed] It's the only thing that counts."

 Lilies of the Field (1963): "To me, it [the chapel] is insurance.
 To me, life is here on this Earth.
 I cannot see further, so I cannot believe further.
 But if they are right about the hereafter, I have my insurance, seƱor."